SICASFoundation/smir-documenation/pages/04.challenges/02.ISLES/docs.md

-- ISLES 2016 users: We invite you to switch to the richer dataset **ISLES 2017**, as this is an expanded and enriched dataset from ISLES 2016 for prediction of lesion outcome.
+!**ISLES 2016 users**: We invite you to switch to the richer dataset **ISLES 2017**, as this is an expanded and enriched dataset from ISLES 2016 for prediction of lesion outcome.

-- The ISLES 2015 for both sub-acute ischemic stroke lesion (SISS), and stroke penumbra estimation (SPES) are still up and running, and are recommended benchmarks for these tasks.
+!**The ISLES 2015** for both sub-acute ischemic stroke lesion (SISS), and stroke penumbra estimation (SPES) are still up and running, and are recommended benchmarks for these tasks.